paulmthompson/Intan.jl/docs/Data_Acquisition.rst

 Initialization
 ***************

 First, the user should specify how the headstage is connected to the Intan Evaluation board.
 The evaluation board has 4 SPI ports, which each can recieve two headstages via a y connector.
 These headstages are therefore labeled A1,A2,B1,B2,C1,C2,D1,D2.
 The user must create an Amp data structure for each amplifying by specifying the port it is connected to and calling the function corresponding to the amplifying type.
-These are then provided to the RHD2000 function as an array.
+These are then provided to the FPGA function as an array.
 For example:

 .. code-block:: julia